aquestry/Nebula/README.md

 ![Velocity](https://flat.badgen.net/badge/Velocity/3.4.0/1197d1?icon=dockbit)

 **Nebula** is a server management tool built with Java and integrated with Velocity, designed to handle the dynamic creation, management, and control of Minecraft server instances.
-It uses Docker on Hold-Servers to manage Backend-Servers.
+It uses Docker to manage Backend-Servers.

 ## Key Features:
 - **Simple Permissions**: Simply define groups in the config.